Venkatesh955/Idea2IC/README.md

-# RISC-V Reference SoC Tapeout
-From Concept to Silicon
+# RISC-V SoC Tapeout: From Concept to Silicon